public

 πŸ’‘

-Each entity will show up individually on the Spark report, you can make necessary adjustments accordingly based on their categories.
+Each entity will show up individually on the spark report, you can make necessary adjustments accordingly based on their categories.

 πŸ’‘